Bi-Color Lacing Methods

-One color shoelace runs through the odd eyelet pairs, another color runs through the even eyelet pairs.
-Finishes with four lace ends, which can then be tied creatively.
+One color shoelace runs through the odd eyelet pairs, another color runs through the even eyelet pairs, with two sets of loose ends at top.

-Using two flat shoelaces on top of each other, or using a single shoelace with different colors on the front and back, will alternate those colors up the shoe.
+Two flat shoelaces on top of each other, or one shoelace with different colors on the front and back, will alternate those colors up the shoe.

 Run one shoelace horizontally, then weave another color vertically and tuck in all ends.
 Forms an attractive two-color checker pattern.

 Variation of Checkerboard Lacing with doubled horizontals of one color through which another color shoelace is woven vertically, forming a more dense two-color checker pattern.